Holiday Lecture Series

-The Holiday Lecture is going virtual this year!
-After many years of in-person fun at Harvard and Princeton, we are taking the lecture on-line for 2020.
+The Holiday Lecture is going virtual again this year!
+After a successful virtual lecture in 2020, we are taking the lecture on-line again for 2021.
 This Zoom webinar designed for family participation will be about an hour in length, and will include cool demonstrations, short in-home activities, and interactive questions.

 Saturday, December 12, 2020

 What gives ice cream its creamy texture?
 How does adding salt to ice help in the making of ice cream?
 What happens when ice cream melts then re-freezes?

 Join us at the 2019 Harvard Holiday Science Lecture as we observe, taste, and explore the science of ice cream.
 Kids, families, students, teachers and the curious are welcome!
 You will discover the physics, chemistry and biology of how ice cream is made, and what makes it such a yummy treat.
 Using live experiments and interactive demonstrations with children from the audience, we will investigate the wonders of ice cream.
 Come and be a scientist with us!

 THE SCIENCE OF PIZZA: IT'S A LITTLE CHEESY!